Master Schedule vs Milestone Schedule infographic

 Summary

 In order to keep track of all of the different components of a project, project teams create a number of schedules in different detail levels.
-Milestone Schedules and Master Schedules are summary-level schedules prepared for early communication among stakeholders.
-These schedules are used to demonstrate the main strategy of the project.
-On the other hand, a project schedule is a detailed schedule that is prepared to show the detailed tasks required to complete the project and updated regularly to monitor the project’s performance.
+They are summary-level schedules prepared for early communication among stakeholders.
+Also, these schedules demonstrate the main strategy of the project.

 See Also